-27. BIOS Selector Switch
+28. BIOS Selector Switch

 This switch toggles between physical BIOS chips.
-This board has 3 BIOS chips as a permanent fixture.
+This board has 2 BIOS chips as a permanent fixture, and the other is a replaceable chip listed above.
 Each chip holds only the settings and profiles that have been saved to the BIOS chip while active.
 This allows you to swap between three physically different BIOS chips.
-Similarly, you can update each BIOS via the USB Update Port, even if you cannot POST into BIOS.
-If instructions are needed for updating the BIOS via the Update Port, please go to Page 147.
+This also makes it substantially easier to hotflash a BIOS if needed.
+If instructions are needed for hotflashing a BIOS, please contact EVGA Customer Service (Page 148 for contact info).

-28. CMOS Battery
+29. CMOS Battery